Russian rights chief urges Putin to veto protest law

 “We need to specify when it can be applied, for example because a person used arms, started a fight, threw rocks at the police, smashed or overturned a car or broke shop windows.”

-Opposition leaders, who denounced the bill as a crackdown on freedoms on Wednesday, accuse police of detaining activists without just cause following clashes with demonstrators on the eve of Putin’s inauguration in which batons were used in the worst violence since the wave of protests began.
+Opposition leaders accuse police of detaining activists without just cause following clashes with demonstrators on the eve of Putin’s inauguration in which batons were used in the worst violence since the wave of protests began.

-“This law is part of an effort to tighten the screws, it is very dangerous,” environmental activist-turned-protest leader Yevgeniya Chirikova told Ekho Moskvy radio.
-“It violates citizens’ constitutional right to freedom of assembly.”

 Riot police detained more than 400 people at the May 6 protest and hundreds more on inauguration day, when they cleared streets near the path of Putin’s convoy of peaceful protesters and bystanders.